ramseyjiang/go_mid_to_senior/patterns/readme.md

 4. Retry Pattern
 5. Command Pattern
 6. Semaphore Pattern

-Creation patterns These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

-1. Singleton Pattern
-2. Factory Pattern

-Singleton Pattern is a class / type has only one instance and provides a global access point to it.
-Ensures that there is a single instance of an object.
-This is useful for accessing a shared resource, such as a database.

-Factory pattern is a creation design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

-Builder pattern is a design pattern that provides a flexible solution to various object creation problems in object-oriented programming.
-When you need to build multiple representations of a same object, or use the constructor with a long parameter list or multiple constructors with different parameters, you should consider using it.

-Struct patterns These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

 Behaviour patterns These patterns are concerned with algorithms and the assignment of responsibilities between objects.